The demand for commercial roof repair (and, consequently, repair products) is on the rise and not expected to slow down any time soon!

 1. Blistering and Bubbling

 Dealing with a roof blister is sensitive, kind of like a skin blister; the areas are often cut out and cleaned to prevent further damage.
+This is whether you have shingles or synthetic EPDM roofing system.

-All areas affected by major blistering must be fixed, and sadly, this issue could be a sign that there is a problem or defect in the roof’s membrane.
+All areas affected by major blistering must be fixed, and sadly, this issue could be a sign that there is a problem or defect in the roofing membrane.
 If so, even if you cut the blister out, there may be areas down the road that will also need attention.

 2. Sagging and Water Stains